-- Ensure that we define and identify our talented, more able and gifted and exceptionally able pupils - Recognise and support the needs of our talented, more able and gifted and exceptionally able pupils - Provide our most able pupils with the chance to develop to their full potential by employing effective whole-school and classroom strategies - Ensure that we challenge and extend our most able pupils through both the classroom and cocurricular opportunities - Encourage all our pupils, but especially those considered to be most able, to develop independent thinking and learning skills of talented, more able and gifted and exceptionally able pupils, by meeting their specific needs through effective differentiation and enrichment.
+- ensure that we define and identify our gifted, talented and most able pupils - recognise and support the needs of our gifted, talented and most able pupils - provide our most able pupils with the chance to develop to their full potential by employing effective whole school and classroom strategies - ensure that we challenge and extend our most able pupils through both the classroom and cocurricular opportunities - encourage all our pupils, but especially those considered to be most able, to develop independent thinking and learning skills.

 All teaching staff ensure that a variety of teaching approaches and enrichment strategies are used throughout the College in response to the needs of these pupils.
-The College is committed to achieving measurable improvements in the attainment, progress and aspirations
+The College is committed to achieving measurable improvements in the attainment, progress and aspirations of gifted and talented, more and exceptionally able pupils, by meeting their specific needs through effective differentiation and enrichment.